department-of-veterans-affairs/component-library/README.md

 ### 1. Submit your PR

 Submit a PR that includes all of your code changes.
 This should include the bump in versions you need, which you can change directly in the `package.json` files for the modules that are changing.
 Modules like `component-library` depend on `formation` via a peer dependency, so you may need to update that as well.
 We try to keep the peer dependency loose and only update it for breaking changes.

+Please add a clear list of changes to your PR description.
+We have been using [Keep a changelog](https://keepachangelog.com/en/1.0.0/) informally and have had good success with it.

 You'll need to choose what type of version update to make: